Hohner: Tremolo

 On tremolo harmonicas each channel has two reeds for each note, i.e. one pair for blown notes and another pair for drawn ones, each pair tuned slightly apart from one another to produce a tremolo sound.

 The most popular models are either single-sided or double-sided Echo harps, but the single-sided ones can be combined into quadruple or sextuple 'corncob' setups, with a different key on each row.

 Chord

 The Chord Harmonica consists of two harmonicas hinged together.
 Together, they are capable of playing 48 chords.
 They are 23 inches long, and each chord takes up 4 holes.
 The chord harmonica is used to provide chordal and rhythmic backing in an ensemble, much as rhythm guitar might do.
 Jerry Murad's Harmonicat's 1947 "Peg O' My Heart" was played on a Chord, with a cleverly arranged sequence of chords that produced the impression of a melody.
 Hohner's main Chord is known as the Hohner 48, because it plays 48 chords.
 Hohner from the 1930s to the late 1960s also produced the Polyphonia No. 8, which played 36 blow-only chords, in three rows.
 The concept failed and is often frowned upon by professional 48 chord players.

-Polyphonia and Chromatica

-Another form of harmonica is the Chromatica and Polyphonia harmonica.
-Basically identical in design, the Polyphonia (often shortened to "Poly") and Chromatica harmonicas have all notes in a row in chromatic scale, side by side.